rbisdorff/Digraph3/docSphinx/pearls.rst

 ..
 [21] See the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`

 ..
-[22] To prove the *Condorcet consistency* property of the *Bachet* ranking rule, it is sufficient to notice that the contributions of a transitive triplet *'ai' > 'aj' > 'ak'* to the corresponding *Bachet* ranking scores will respect the actual ordering of the triplet with all potential permutations of [..., ai, ..., aj, ...,ak, ...] in a relation table.
+[22] To prove the *Condorcet consistency* property of the *Bachet* ranking rule, it is sufficient to notice that the contributions of a transitive triplet *'ai' > 'aj' > 'ak'* to the corresponding *Bachet* ranking scores will respect the actual ordering of the triplet with all positional permutations of [..., ai, ..., aj, ...,ak, ...] in a relation table.

 .. raw:: latex